The Twitter Economy - Cascade Business News

 In addition to questioning Trump’s honesty about the deal, critics have argued that the president or a president-elect personally negotiating with companies that are moving jobs out of the U.S. is not a scalable or sustainable approach to policy.

-After a gunman who was outraged by a fake news Hillary Clinton-related conspiracy theory fired shots inside the Comet Ping Pong restaurant in Washington D.C. , reports and tweets pointed to Trump’s national security adviser, retired Lt.
-Gen. Michael Flynn, who helped spread rumors that apparently spurred the man.
+After a gunman who cited a Hillary Clinton-related conspiracy theory entered the Comet Ping Pong pizza restaurant in Washington and fired one or more shots, reports and tweets pointed to Trump’s pick for national security adviser, retired Lt.
+Gen. Michael Flynn, having fomented the rumors that apparently spurred the man.
 While no one was injured this time, fake news tweets can have damaging results.

 In a more recent Tweet Trump told the Chinese to keep the U.S. Navy drone they stole even though earlier he had tweeted we must get it back.
 Some politicians suggest this is a just a new way of positioning in the global world.
 President-elect Donald Trump is not behaving like someone who will soon become “master of the White House,” according to China’s Global Times newspaper.
 “He bears no sense of how to lead a superpower,” the opinion piece in the Communist party-controlled tabloid said.